Deuteronomy

 "Let a widow be put on the list only if she is not less than sixty years old, having been the wife of one man" (1 Timothy 5:9).

 We can apply this to our own lives by taking a good part of our savings, a tithe, (reflected by 9 percent (ten percent after the first tithe)) and use it in a special ministry of worship, joy in the Lord's presence and care for those around you.
 We see this in the New Testament with the word 'fellowship' (koinonia).
-In the early part of the Book of Acts, during the feasts we would see them together taking part in these feasts and breaking the bread (have holy communion).
+In the early part of the Book of Acts, during the feasts, we would see them together taking part in these feasts and breaking the bread (having) holy communion).
 They would feast together in the Lord's presence and invite the poor to join them.
-Unfortunately our Holy Communion services are noted for their poverty - piece of cracker and tiny bit of juice, inadequate for a baby.
+Unfortunately, our Holy Communion services are noted for their poverty - a piece of cracker and a tiny bit of juice, inadequate for a baby.

 Their problem was the opposite.
-They had some individuals through the lack of self-control would eat and drink too much.
+They had some individuals who, through the lack of self-control, would eat and drink too much.
 They were only interested in the seemingly free meal.2

 The church I attend has a meal after each Sunday's services.
-For many years it was free.
-The poor would join us (sometimes only for the meal which was okay) and others who had little could eat with us.
+For many years, it was free.
+The poor would join us (sometimes only for the meal, which was okay), and others who had little could eat with us.
 Even now, the charge is minimal.
-Perhaps included in this tithe would be the costs for a building or place to meet if the numbers assembling would warrant it.
+Perhaps included in this tithe would be the costs of a building or meeting place if the numbers assembling would warrant it.

 Where tithes were compulsory for the Old Testament believer, it is good for the believer under the New Covenant to voluntarily and cheerfully give.